-We stayed in a gorgeous guesthouse surrounded by the Sardinian countryside.
+We stayed in a gorgeous guesthouse (L’Essenza Oasi Sensoriale) surrounded by the Sardinian countryside.
 The type of house is called a Pinnetu – this is a type of hut that used to be used by shepherds in Sardinia a long time ago.
-The whole stay is an experience, each room has a different colour and combines essential oils and aromatherapy.
+The whole stay is an incredible experience, each room has a different colour and combines essential oils and aromatherapy.
 I stayed in the Myrtle Room, which helps respiratory condition, which is perfect as I suffer with asthma.
 It really was one of the most unique stays!

 Each morning I woke up to birds and the sun shining and each evening the sky was full of clouds!
 It really was the most peaceful place.